 Tip Ins: Blackshear Jr leads latest crop of impact transfers

-Tip Ins: Blackshear Jr leads latest crop of impact transfersFlorida's Kerry Blackshear Jr speaks during the Southeastern Conference NCAA college basketball media day, Wednesday, Oct.
+SEC Media Day BasketballFlorida's Kerry Blackshear Jr. speaks during the Southeastern Conference NCAA college basketball media day, Wednesday, Oct.
 16, 2019, in Birmingham, Ala.
 (AP Photo/Butch Dill)

 The days of roster building from the high school ranks are long over, and any college basketball coach with aspirations of playing deep into March knows the transfer market is just as vital.